liam-wiltshire/talks/learning/content.md

 - Wood and Middleton (1975) wanted to discover _how_ Vygotsky's 'assistance' should be given
 - Found there are three main types of assistance:
+  - Direct demonstration
+    - Useful to someone just starting out learning something new
+  - Specific instructions
+    - Useful to build upon and further existing knowledge
   - General encouragement
-  - Specific instructions
-  - Direct demonstration
+    - Useful once knowledge is acquirered and is being applied

 ???